 PIT AUXILLARY VEHICLES

 No one under the age of 16 is allowed to drive ATV’s, golf cart, or scooters at any time.
-These vehicles are not to be used as recreational vehicles while at Houston Raceway Park.
+These vehicles are not to be used as recreational vehicles while at Houston Raceway Park Powered by Pennzoil.
 Support vehicles must carry the corresponding racecar number.
 Misuse of pit vehicles will result in the vehicles being impounded and the racer associated with the pit vehicle may be disqualified.
-Remember the use of these vehicles is a privilege, not a right, and can be revoked at any time by a Houston Raceway Park official.
+Remember the use of these vehicles is a privilege, not a right, and can be revoked at any time by a Houston Raceway Park Powered by Pennzoil official.

 BURN-OUTS AND TESTING OF EQUIPMENT

-Dial-ins must be posted on the vehicle before reaching the crossover bridge.
-There is a sign noting they must be posted on the car at that point and cannot be changed for any reason.
+Dial-ins must be posted on the vehicle before reaching the crossover bridge and can NOTbe changed from this point forward.
 All dial-ins must be posted on the right side or rear of the racing vehicle.
 Hand-held dial-in boards are prohibited.
 The only time a dial-in can be changed is in the event of an oil-down or rain delay.
-Only the competitors at the ready stripe can agree mutually to change their dial-ins.
 Once a driver has pre-staged, they have accepted the dial-in as posted on the scoreboards.
 It is the driver’s responsibility to check the dial-in before staging the race car.
 There will be no re-runs as a result of an incorrect dial-in.